-10 Entry Requirements Home: Applications are welcome from applicants with an undergraduate degree in Landscape Architecture or Garden Design or international equivalent.
-Applicants should have a first degree or equivalent at 2:2
+10 Entry Requirements Home: Applications are welcome from applicants within undergraduate degree in any subject.
+This includes applicants from any of the cognate disciplines.
+Applicants should have a first degree or equivalent at 2:2 EU: Applications are welcome from applicants within undergraduate degree in any subject.
+This includes applicants from any of the cognate disciplines.

-EU: Applicants should have a portfolio demonstrating their critical thinking, technical abilities and creative process in a range of media.
-Applications are welcome from applicants with and undergraduate degree in Landscape Architecture or international equivalent.
 Advanced English Skills are essential as this is a taught MA and all project work requires accurate and appropriate communication in English language.
 Non-English speakers should have IELTS 6.0 in the following categories - reading, speaking, listening and writing.
-Applicants should have a first degree or equivalent at 2:2 Applicants should have a portfolio demonstrating their critical thinking, technical abilities and creative process in a range of media.
-International: Applications are welcome from applicants with and undergraduate degree in Landscape Architecture or international equivalent (e.g. Environmental Design, Garden Design, Landscape Design) Advanced English Skills are essential as this is a taught MA and all project work requires accurate and appropriate communication in English language.
+Applicants should have a first degree or equivalent at 2:2 International: Applications are welcome from applicants within undergraduate degree in any subject.
+This includes applicants from any of the cognate disciplines.
+Advanced English Skills are essential as this is a taught MA and all project work requires accurate and appropriate communication in English language.
 Non-English speakers should have IELTS 6.0 in the following categories - reading, speaking, listening and writing.
-Applicants should have a first degree or equivalent at 2:2 Applicants should have a portfolio demonstrating their critical thinking, technical abilities and creative process in a range of media.
-Access: n/a 11 Course Aims To offer a broad range of skills and knowledge specific to Landscape Architecture building on the student's diverse existing graduate-level skills and knowledge To engage students with contemporary issues across a range of scales and complexities To prepare students to advance knowledge of professional and interdisciplinary practice in new and emerging areas of practice, considering high level of originality, insight and critical judgement To provide environmentally and socially responsible professionals who are committed to the sustainable and resilient development of cultural and natural landscapes To prepare students to advance their careers and start their Pathway to Chartership of the Landscape Institute or equivalent professional bodies
+Applicants should have a first degree or equivalent at 2:2 Access: n/a 11 Course Aims To offer a broad range of skills and knowledge specific to Landscape Architecture building on the student's diverse existing graduate-level skills and knowledge To engage students with contemporary issues across a range of scales and complexities To prepare students to advance knowledge of professional and interdisciplinary practice in new and emerging areas of practice, considering high level of originality, insight and critical judgement To provide environmentally and socially responsible professionals who are committed to the sustainable and resilient development of cultural and natural landscapes To prepare students to advance their careers and start their Pathway to Chartership of the Landscape Institute or equivalent professional bodies